seemoo-lab/internalblue/internalblue/fw/README.md

 Firmware Related Setup
 ----------------------
-The following steps are required to use the CYW20735B1 evaluation kit as normal HCI device on Linux with Bluez.
+The following steps are required to use the CYW20735B1 evaluation kit as normal HCI device on Linux with BlueZ.

 **1. Setup as HCI device**